 TrustFactory operations will record each request for revocation and authenticate the source, taking appropriate action to revoke the Certificate if the request is authentic and approved.
+A revocation request to revoke a TrustFactory Issuing CA Certificate must be approved and issued by the TrustFactory PA.

-The TrustFactory operations team will generate a CRL signing request for an updated CRL containing the serial number of the CA Certificate that needs to be revoked, and manually sign the CRL using the offline SSL Root CA.
+The TrustFactory operations team will generate a CRL signing request for an updated CRL containing the serial number of the CA Certificate that needs to be revoked, and manually sign the CRL using the offline Client Root CA.